Discover the Holy Land

 Mount Carmel and Haifa

 The legendary site of the confrontation between the prophet Elijah and the prophets of Baal.
-From this mountain, the gaze sweeps across the entire Jezreel Valley — the battlefield of history.
-At its foot, the modern city of Haifa offers a spectacular panorama of the Mediterranean Sea.
+From this mountain, the view encompasses the entire Jezreel Valley — the battlefield of history.
+At its base, the modern city of Haifa offers a spectacular panorama of the Mediterranean Sea.

-"How long will you waver between two opinions?
-If the LORD is God, follow him; but if Baal is God, follow him." — 1 Kings 18:21 (NIV)
+“How long will you waver between two opinions?
+If the LORD is God, follow Him; but if Baal is God, follow him.”— 1 Kings 18:21

 Caesarea Maritima

-"A few days later King Agrippa and Bernice arrived at Caesarea to pay their respects to Festus." — Acts 25:13 (NIV)
+“After some days King Agrippa and Bernice arrived at Caesarea to pay their respects to Festus.”— Acts 25:13

 Cana of Galilee

 The village where Jesus performed His first miracle — turning water into wine at a wedding.
-This unassuming place in Galilee reminds us that the first signs of divine glory were revealed during a celebration of life and community.
+This humble place in Galilee reminds us that the first signs of divine glory were revealed in the context of a celebration of life and community.

 Nazareth

-The childhood town of Jesus, where He grew up in Joseph's carpentry workshop.
+The hometown of Jesus, where He grew up in Joseph's carpentry workshop.
 The Basilica of the Annunciation marks the traditional site where the angel Gabriel brought Mary the news of the Savior's birth.
-The reconstructed Nazareth Village offers a living experience of first-century life.
+The reconstructed village of Nazareth offers a living experience of first-century life.

 A cruise on the waters of the Sea of Galilee (Lake Tiberias) is one of the most moving experiences of the journey.
 On these waters, Jesus walked, calmed the storm, and called the fishermen who would become apostles.
-The lake, surrounded by green hills, preserves the same profound stillness it held two thousand years ago.
+The lake, surrounded by green hills, preserves the same profound tranquility as two millennia ago.

-"He got up, rebuked the wind and said to the waves, 'Quiet!
+“He got up, rebuked the wind and said to the waves: 'Quiet!
 Be still!'
-Then the wind died down and it was completely calm." — Mark 4:39 (NIV)
+Then the wind died down and it was completely calm.”— Mark 4:39

 Capernaum

 The center of Jesus' Galilean ministry, where He preached in the synagogue and performed numerous miracles.
-The ruins of the fourth-century synagogue, built over the foundations of the first-century one, and the remains of the house of the Apostle Peter are impressive testimonies to the life of the early Christian community.
+The ruins of the 4th-century synagogue, built over the foundations of the first-century one, and the remains of the Apostle Peter's house are impressive testimonies of the life of the early Christian community.

 The traditional site of the Sermon on the Mount, where Jesus delivered the Beatitudes.
 The gentle hillside, with its panoramic view of the Sea of Galilee, creates a setting for meditation and reflection.
-Here, the words "Blessed are the poor in spirit" take on an entirely special resonance.
+Here, the words “Blessed are the poor in spirit” take on a very special resonance.

-"Blessed are the peacemakers, for they will be called children of God." — Matthew 5:9 (NIV)
+“Blessed are the peacemakers, for they will be called children of God.”— Matthew 5:9

 Tabgha

-The traditional site of the multiplication of the loaves and fishes, where Jesus fed over 5,000 people with five loaves and two fish.
-The church at Tabgha houses the famous Byzantine mosaic depicting the basket of bread and the fish — one of the most recognizable images of early Christianity.
+The traditional site of the multiplication of loaves and fishes, where Jesus fed over 5,000 people with five loaves and two fish.
+The church at Tabgha houses the famous Byzantine mosaic depicting the basket of bread and the fish — one of the most well-known images of early Christianity.

-At the Yardenit baptismal site, the Jordan flows gently between eucalyptus and oleander trees.
-Here, where tradition places the baptism of Jesus by John the Baptist, pilgrims from around the world come to renew their vows of faith.
+At the Yardenit baptismal site, the Jordan flows peacefully among eucalyptus trees and oleanders.
+Here, where tradition places the baptism of Jesus by John the Baptist, pilgrims from around the world come to renew their covenants of faith.
 A moment of profound spiritual significance.

-"As soon as Jesus was baptized, he went up out of the water.
-At that moment heaven was opened, and he saw the Spirit of God descending like a dove and alighting on him." — Matthew 3:16 (NIV)
+“As soon as Jesus was baptized, He went up out of the water.
+At that moment heaven was opened, and He saw the Spirit of God descending like a dove and alighting on Him.”— Matthew 3:16

 Why Israel with Kairos?

 Israel is not just a destination — it is an experience that changes the way you read the Bible.
-Every place you visit adds a new layer of understanding to the sacred texts.
-With Kairos, you benefit from a carefully crafted itinerary, exceptional Romanian-speaking guidance, and premium conditions, so you can focus on what truly matters: a personal encounter with the living history of faith.
+Every place visited adds a layer of understanding to the sacred texts.
+With Kairos, you benefit from a carefully designed itinerary, exceptional guidance in Romanian, and premium conditions, so you can focus on what truly matters: a personal encounter with the living history of faith.

 Jericho and the Mount of Temptation

 The oldest continuously inhabited city in the world, with over 10,000 years of history.
 Biblical Jericho is the place where the walls fell at the sound of Joshua's trumpets.
-The Mount of Temptation (Quarantania), where tradition holds that Jesus fasted for 40 days, rises sharply above the city — an unforgettable sight.
+The Mount of Temptation (Quarantania), where tradition says Jesus fasted for 40 days, rises steeply above the city — an unforgettable sight.

-"Jesus, full of the Holy Spirit, left the Jordan and was led by the Spirit into the wilderness, where for forty days he was tempted by the devil." — Luke 4:1-2 (NIV)
+“Jesus, full of the Holy Spirit, left the Jordan and was led by the Spirit into the wilderness, where for forty days He was tempted by the devil.”— Luke 4:1-2

 Ein Gedi National Park